naosadhossen/dis2/README.md

 ## RPC Server Code
 rpc-https-auth-server.py

-## RPC Clienr Code with Authentication
+## RPC Client Code with Authentication
 rpc-https-auth-server.py
 This is the client code for update content in DB, get a topic content from DB, Get URLs from Wiki for a topic and append the URLs in the topic